 Prior to this, Karen completed her MA in Educational Research at Lancaster University and a BA (Hons.)
 Education Studies with Psychology at UCLan.
 During this time, she also worked as a Research Assistant within the School of Education and Social Science at UCLan, exploring how to enhance undergraduate student employability.

-She has also has much experience supporting children with Special Educational Needs within schools and the community, having worked previously as a Support Worker for children with Autistic Spectrum Disorder, Inclusion Support Worker, Summer School Officer and Teaching Assistant.
+She has also has much experience supporting children with Special Educational Needs within schools and the community, having worked previously as a Support Worker for children with Autistic Spectrum Conditions, Inclusion Support Worker, Summer School Officer and Teaching Assistant.

 2014, Liverpool John Moores University, United Kingdom, PG Cert Learning and Teaching in Higher Education